martinbolle/martinbolle/README.md

 ***

 My name is Martin Bolle.
 I'm 26 years old and come from Lofoten.
-Currently I'm studying computer science at Oslo Metropolitan University.
+I recently finished my bachelor degree in computer science at Oslo Metropolitan University.
+Currently I'm taking my Master's degree in informatics (Programming and system architecture) at the University in Oslo.

 * 📫 Reach Out at: <a href="mailto:martin.bolle97@hotmail.com">martin.bolle97@hotmail.com</a>